The Race of the Ancient Egyptians: Genetics, Diversity, and the Modern Debate

 Ancient Egyptian Race DNA Testing

 A 2017 study analyzed DNA from 150 mummies in northern Egypt.
 The DNA showed that northern Egyptians were related to people from the Middle East and Southern Europe.
 Southern Egyptians were more related to Northeast Africans.
-Their DNA was similar to Nubians and Sudanese.
+Their DNA was similar to that of Nubians and Sudanese.

 The study found a sub-Saharan African ancestry.
 It made up 9% to 15% of the mummies’ DNA.
 Modern Egyptian DNA is also very diverse.
 It has traces from Southwest Asia and the Persian Gulf.
 This makes up 15% of the population.
 There are also traces from the Jewish Diaspora (3%), Eastern Africa (3%), and Asia Minor (3%).
 Southern Egypt today has more sub-Saharan African ancestry than northern Egypt.